Check Your Federal Tax Refund Status

 You can call the IRS to check on the status of your refund.
+However, IRS live phone assistance is extremely limited at this time.
 Wait times to speak with a representative can be long.
 But you can avoid the wait by using the automated phone system.
 Follow the message prompts when you call.

 When to Expect Your Refund

 Refunds are generally issued within 21 days of when you electronically filed your tax return or 42 days of when you filed paper returns.
 If it’s been longer, find out why your refund may be delayed or may not be the amount you expected.